 From standing tree to finished furniture, our vision relies on an immersive, hands on participation through each considered part of the process.
 Our bespoke and limited edition furniture begins with the material we choose to work with: sustainable wood.
 Our wood tells a story, and its history—where it stood and why it came down—is written in its grain and marks an obligation for us to use it thoughtfully and to share each unique story.
 We know exactly where every single piece of wood in our workshop has come from, where it grew.

 A collaboration is at work: natural characteristics, idiosyncrasies of individual boards drive our design decisions just as our designs inform the wood we consider for a project.
 We intend that each functional, custom work of art is a composition brought to life by the judicious selection and placement of sustainable wood.
 This collaboration assures longevity by employing time-tested joinery meant to last generations, offering a flexibly over time in changing conditions.
 We hope our compositions reflect a sense of timelessness seen through a modern lens.

 We hope sincerely to do justice to trees and their beauty as they are met with the modern world.

 MATERIALS: WHERE OUR WOOD COMES FROM

 Our wood comes with a story.
 This is expressed though a history of growth written in its grain and our relationship with each tree’s origin.
-Every log or board is from a unique circumstance; we travel across the foothills of Appalachia or just across the street in order to exclusively use wood that fits into our responsible wood ideology.
+Every log or board is from a unique circumstance; we travel across the foothills of Appalachia or just across the street in order to exclusively use wood that fits into our sustainable wood ideology.
 We use storm downed trees.
 We salvage recycled boards and work with family run mills where sustainability and ecological soundness are essential values.
 Through select tree removal services, we are able to divert logs destined for firewood or the landfill.
 Ultimately, our relationships with friends, family, clients and our greater community allow us to immerse ourselves in this sustainable wood ideology.

 We know where each piece of wood in our workshop comes from and the story behind every tree.